Michael-Cowie/Notes/Math/calculus/derivatives.md

 **The key idea is that the existence of a limit depends on nearby convergence behaviour, not on whether the limiting value is directly attained**.
 It only needs to describe a unique value all sufficiently close inputs force the expression toward.
 That number is then taken as the derivative because it is fully determined by the local behaviour of the function, even though the defining expression itself never needs to be evaluated at the limiting case.

-Calculus defines the derivative as the limit because the nearby secant slopes can converge toward one unique value as the interval width approaches $0$.

-**The derivative is therefore defined by**,
+Calculus defines the derivative as the limit because the nearby secant slopes can converge toward one unique value as the interval width approaches $0$. **The derivative is therefore defined by**,

 ```math
 f'(x) = \lim_{h \rightarrow 0} \frac{f(x + h) - f(x)}{h}
 ```

-It is therefore crucila to understand that **the derivative is a limit value**.
+It is therefore crucial to understand that **the derivative is a limit value**.
 The derivative is not obtained by directly substituting $h=0$.
-Doing so would produce division by zero.
+Doing so would produce division by 0.
 Instead, calculus examines the behaviour of nearby secant slopes as the interval width becomes arbitrarily small.
 This creates an extremely important conceptual distinction.
 The derivative **is not**,

 - One finite slope
 - One secant line
 - One ordinary ratio

-Rather, the derivative at a point is the exact limiting value of nearby secant slopes as the interval width approaches zero.
+Rather, the derivative at a point **is the exact limiting value** of nearby secant slopes as the interval width approaches 0.
 This means the derivative originates from convergence behaviour. **The derivative is therefore the exact number forced by the limiting behaviour**.
 Finite secant slopes may differ slightly from one another.
 However, if all sufficiently small nearby slopes converge toward one unique value, calculus defines that value to be the derivative.

 ### Manual Derivative Caculation